 Paying Yourself First

-One of the most important wealth secrets of the afflient is the ‘pay yourself first’ principle.
+One of the most important wealth secrets of the affluent is the ‘pay yourself first’ principle.
 People who struggle with money don’t do this.
 They are the last person to get paid after all of their income has been accounted for.
 They pay their rent or mortgage, their bills, their car payments and buy food and clothes.
 After all that money is spent they look at what is left and usually will go out and spend that on themselves.
 Wealthy people pay themselves first.
 That is they pay into a separate savings account a percentage of their income before making any other payments.
-This has a two fold benefit.
+This has a twofold benefit.

 - They learn to live beneath their means.

 - The money they pay into an account every month builds up and they start to accrue interest on that money.